E-File 1095-B: Streamline Your ACA Health Coverage Filing

 , "Health Coverage," is a tax document that provides information about an individual's health insurance coverage during a specific tax year.
-It is used in the context of the and serves several key purposes:
+It is used in the context of the .

 • Who Files It: Insurance providers, including insurance companies and small employers that provide self-insured health coverage, are responsible for filing Form 1095-B.